My Cart

 Combava Through History

-Combava or Cumbava is native to Indonesia, in the archipelago of the Sunda Islands.
-It was introduced by Pierre Poivre at the end of the 18th century in the Indian Ocean.
-It owes its name to the island of origin: Sumbava.
+Combava, or Cumbava, is native to Indonesia, in the archipelago of the Sunda Islands.
+It was introduced by Pierre Poivre in the late 18th century into the Indian Ocean.
+It owes its name to the island from which it originates: Sumbava.

-The plantation from which Combava Terre Exotique comes enjoys exceptional conditions as it is located along a major river in Madagascar: the Manantsatrana.
+The plantation where Terre Exotique's combava comes from enjoys exceptional conditions, as it is located along a great river in Madagascar: the Manantsatrana.

 More Information